mesosphere/dcos-commons/frameworks/kafka/docs/support.md

 <a name="package-versioning-scheme"></a>
 ## Package Versioning Scheme

-- Kafka: latest stable at the time of the release, refer to the package version.
+- Kafka: 0.11.0
 - DC/OS: 1.9 or higher.

 Packages are versioned with an `a.b.c-x.y.z` format, where `a.b.c` is the version of the DC/OS integration and `x.y.z` indicates the version of Kafka.
-For example, `1.5.0-3.2.1` indicates version `1.5.0` of the DC/OS integration and version `3.2.1` of Kafka.
+For example, `1.10.0-0.11.0` indicates version `1.10.0` of the DC/OS integration and version `0.11.0` of Kafka.

 <a name="contacting-technical-support"></a>
 ## Contacting Technical Support